01-edu/public/subjects/devops/days_and_numbers/README.md

 print(phonebook)
 ```

 Dictionaries can be iterated over, just like a list.
-However, a dictionary, unlike a list, does not keep the order of the values stored in it.
 To iterate over key value pairs, use the following syntax:

 ```python
 phonebook = {"John": 938477566, "Jack": 938377264, "Jill": 947662781}